-National Insurance effectively taxes on any income that you earn over a certain level.
-These contributions go towards a number of benefits including your pension.
-While full-time employees have the comfort of knowing that their employer will manage their National Insurance, as a contractor, the responsibility falls to you.
+Whilst full-time employees have the comfort of knowing that their employer will manage their National Insurance, as a contractor this responsibility falls to you.

 Age and income source

 National Insurance is not payable on dividends, pensions or investment income.
-This means that it may be better to take an income from a company in the form of dividends rather than a salary.
+As a result, it may be better to take an income from your company in the form of dividends, rather than a salary.

 More than one source

-Income tax is charged at progressively higher rates on each slice of additional income.
+Income Tax is charged at progressively higher rates on each portion of additional income.
 National Insurance, however, does the opposite.

 Benefits in kind

-Most of these benefits are subject to income tax.
-However, most non-cash benefits are not subject to Class 1 National Insurance.
-So if you provide £1,000 in cash, an employee may pay £200 in income tax and £120 in national insurance, leaving £680.
-If you provide £1,000 in benefit, the employee may pay £200 in tax and nothing in national insurance, leaving £800.
+Most benefits are subject to income tax, however most non-cash benefits are not subject to Class 1 National Insurance.
+So, if you are provided with £1,000 in cash, you will pay £200 in Income Tax and £120 in National Insurance, leaving you with £680.
+If you are provided £1,000 in benefit, you will pay £200 in Income Tax but no National Insurance, leaving you with £800.

-Unlike income tax, National Insurance is calculated for an earnings period.
-This can be for the whole year like income tax but is usually just for a month or however frequently a person is paid.
+Unlike Income Tax, National Insurance is calculated for an earnings period.
+This can be for the whole year like Income Tax but is usually based on the frequency of your pay.